lamnd09/lamnd09/README.md

 **In summary:**

-:rocket: **5+ years** experience with development of Blockchains e.g, Hyperledger, Ethereum/Smart Contract/DAPPs
+:rocket: **5+ years** experience with development of Blockchains e.g, Hyperledger, Ethereum/Smart Contract/DAPPs at CNT-Denmark, Siemens-Germany.

 :rocket: **5+ years** Experience with AWS, Kubernetes, Containers, DevOps and project management